feldsherov/svyat.dev/_posts/2023-04-05-memory-tales-00.md

 tags: C++ memory-leak profiling
 ---

-Let's consider situational, which an average C++ developer will meet once in a while.
+Let's consider a situation, which an average C++ developer will meet once in a while.

 After a rollout of a new release of an application, instances started to catch OOM, not so often.
 Every instance OOMs once per several hours.
 What could it be, and how to deal with it?